wherby/docs/docs/src/main/paradox/bugs/regexsearch/index.md

 When search in backend, Slick can handle the special letter; while in frontend, the input should be verified.
 Don't trust user's input.

+## Think more about the regex

+Why the bug happens?
+The regex use user's "random input", regex expression is very powerful tool in route or other server side use case but can't handle the simple user input.

+Which will introduce similarly philosophy thinking: "With great power comes great responsibility".

+The "great responsibility" is which client's random input can't afford.
+So the regex used in client side is not good choice.
+Similar to the thread pool management, these powerful feature should be thoughtful and careful treated.